Your Guide to Alberta Child Care Subsidy

 Subsidy rates are increased in July and August to assist with the cost of full-day care during summer.

-Old vs. New Subsidy Model: A Clear Comparison
+Old vs. New Affordability Fund: A Clear Comparison

 Feature | Previous Subsidy System | 2025 Flat-Fee Model |